CNR-STIIMA-IRAS/comau_c5gopen/comau_c5gopen_lpc/README.md

 N.B.
 To transfer the file on the COMAU LPC from a remote PC scp -r ./<c5Gopen_folder_package> c5gopen@IP_OF_COMAU_LPC:/home/c5gopen/<YOUR_WS>

-# C5GOPEN MQTT publisher topics
+# C5GOPEN MQTT published topics

 Topics published by the c5gopen_lpc_node:
 - "robot/armXXX/real_joints_positions"